 You can complete a wireless site survey with relative ease if you keep in mind a few guidelines.
-A wireless site survey involves the planning and installation of an 802.11 Wi-Fi wireless network in a particular area.
+A wireless site survey involves the planning and installation of an 802.11 Wi-Fi wireless network in a particular area (learn more about wireless network management).
 You will have to visit the site in person in order to inspect the premise, locate ideal installation points, and rule out the presence of radiofrequency interference.
 The process of planning, designing, and implementing a Wi-Fi network is of prime importance because if these wireless networks are not installed appropriately, you will be left with low performance.
 Your design of the wireless network can have a major impact on the coverage that’s available, roaming capability, and the speed of data transfer.
 For optimal performance you must make sure you place your access points (AP) in the right locations.
 Although there are software’s available that help you locate the best access points at any given site, there are a few guidelines you must follow.

 Placing the Access Points When Completing a Wireless Site Survey: